-(\$ in millions, unless otherwise stated) As of December 31,
+(\$ in millions, unless otherwise stated) De As of December 31,

 2021 2020 2019

 Current maturities of long-term liabilities

 Bank loans and term loans 1,930 91 163

 Long-term liabilities-net of current maturities

 Bank loans and term loans 122 121 133

 Total 2,052 212 296

 We entered into a \$2.0 billion senior secured term loan B facility (the "Term Loan B Facility") in January 2021.
 Borrowings under the Term Loan B Facility bear interest at a floating rate equal to either, at our option, (i) a base rate, subject to a 2.00% floor, plus a margin of 3.50% per annum or (ii) a Eurodollar rate, subject to a 1.00% floor, plus a margin of 4.50% per annum.
 The Term Loan B Facility matures on January 29, 2026, and requires quarterly principal payments of 0.25% of the original principal amount per quarter through December 31, 2025, with any remaining balance payable on January 29, 2026.
 The term loan credit agreement in connection with the Term Loan B Facility contains certain affirmative and negative covenants applicable to us and certain of our subsidiaries, including, among other things, restrictions on indebtedness, liens and fundamental changes.
-The Term Loan B Facility is secured by substantially all assets of GHI and certain of its subsidiaries and all proceeds and products of the foregoing.
 The Term Loan B Facility proceeds may be used for general corporate purposes of GHI and certain of its subsidiaries.
 As of December 31, 2021, \$1.9 billion in principal amount and accrued interest was outstanding under the Term Loan B Facility.